BSc (Hons) Rural Land Management

 You are encouraged to undertake practical farming and professional experience before starting the course.
 The course manager will be happy to provide further guidance to you about what work experience would be most suitable for your circumstances.
 Please email firstname.lastname@example.org

-Modules are assessed through a range of coursework, often based on real life case studies which help you to see the practical application of the subjects they are studying.
+You will be assessed on your coursework which in itself will often be based on real life case studies, ensuring you can apply your knowledge in a practical setting.
 The case study material becomes more complex and challenging throughout the course, as you learn to integrate the subject matter studied in different modules.
 This culminates in the final year with case studies which are supplied by practising surveyors from their own portfolios of work.

-The Research Project is an integral part of the course.
-It provides the opportunity to study in-depth a subject of specific interest or of direct relevance to employment aspirations.
+The Research Project is an integral part of the course, providing you with the chance to deepen your understanding in a specific area of interest or of direct relevance to your employment aspirations.

 - 1014 Building Technology